Types of Audit and Audit Reporting in India

 Audits are generally classified into two types:

-- Statutory Audits
+- Statutory audits; and

-- Internal Audits
+- Internal audits.

 Statutory audits are conducted in order to report the state of a company’s finances and accounts to the Indian government.
 Such audits are performed by qualified auditors who are working as external and independent parties.
-The audit report of a statutory audit is made in the form prescribed by the government agency.
+The audit report of a statutory audit is made in the form prescribed by the government department.

-Statutory Audits in India
+Statutory audits in India

 In India, statutory audits are conducted for each fiscal year (April 1 to March 31) and not the calendar year.
 The two most common types of statutory audits in India are:

-- Tax Audits
+- Tax audits; and

-- Company Audits
+- Company audits.

 There are no specific rules regarding the appointment or removal of a tax auditor.

-The provisions for a company audit are contained in the Companies Act 1956.
+The provisions for a company audit are contained in the Companies Act, 2013.
 Every company, irrespective of its nature of business or turnover, must have its annual accounts audited each financial year.
 For this purpose, the company and its directors have to first appoint an auditor at the outset.